grmtek/grmtek/README.md

   ((,.-'   ((,/    ``
 ```

-I'm a `cat's reflection` programmed for:
+I'm an `adventurer like you` programmed for:
 - 🦅 Linux
 - 🛡️ Security
 - 🤖 Automation